I751 and the conditional permanent resident

 What if divorce proceedings start after we filed the joint I751 petition?
 Do I have to re-file?

 If the CPR filed an I-751 petition jointly but later become separated or have a pending divorce the USCIS will issue the CPR a Request for Evidence (RFE) with an 87-day response period.
-In the RFE, the USCIS will ask the CPR to send a copy of the final divorce decree and a request stating he or she would like to have the jointly filed petition treated as a waiver petition.
-This gives the CPR an opportunity to send evidence that the divorce is final and to request a waiver of the joint filing requirement without refilling.
+In the RFE, the USCIS will ask the CPR to send a copy of the final divorce decree.
+It will also request a written statement from the CPR that the jointly filed petition be treated as a waiver petition.

-As each person has a different immigration and marriage situation it is important to seek specific legal advice on how to file forms i-751.
-For advice on your immigration through marriage case please consult an experienced immigration attorney.
-If you have any questions about removing conditions on residency or other immigration through marriage concerns contact us at 702-423-2721 or via the Contact Us form to book a confidential initial consultation.
+As each person has a different immigration and marriage situation you should seek specific legal advice on how to file forms i-751 from an experienced immigration attorney.
+If you have any questions about removing conditions on residency or other immigration through marriage concerns contact us at 702-423-2721 to book an initial consultation.
+We also offer consultations for complex marriage immigration interview matters.